kesh-lang/kesh/examples.md

     | 20..    -> 'adult'     -- to infinity (and beyond!)
 ```

-Since blocks return the value of the last line, they can be used to produce a value within a local scope.
+Blocks return the value of the last line.
+This can be used to produce a value within a local scope.

 ```lua
 answer: {